johndeighan/template/README.md

 - vite and svelte config files converted to CoffeeScript
 - Markdown enabled
 - GitHub integration
 - A layout with a simple menu

+- a basic store, using local storage
+- Easy deployment as a static app
 - an installable web app
-- Easy deployment as a static app

 Instructions: